SignaLtoNoise/univariate/README.md

 ### Custom Title and Label Angles

-Univariate will create a default title, but you can replace it by feeding a string to the `titlestring` argument.
+`univariate()` will create a default title, but you can replace it by feeding a string to the `titlestring` argument.

 If there are many factor variables, you can specify a degree to angle